Choosing A Heat Recovery Ventilation Unit

-The main advantage of a heat recovery ventilation system is to remove stale air from your house, recover a percentage of heat from it, add the heat to fresh air and pump it back into your house.
+The main advantage of a mechanical ventilation system is with heat recovery (MVHR) is to remove stale air from your house, recover a percentage of heat from it, add the heat to fresh air and pump it back into your house.

 How does a heat recovery system work?